 - Add all the ingredients to a blender.

 Variations for a Peanut Butter Banana Smoothie

 Not only is a smoothie a fantastic vehicle for nutritious food during the day, but is also very adaptable to your liking.
-Here are easy variations for this recipe:
+Here are easy variations and add-ins for this recipe:

 - Chocolate.
 Thinking of having a chocolate peanut butter banana smoothie to stave off the temptation of a less healthy dessert?
 Add a few teaspoons of cocoa powder (a little goes a long way!) or a scoop of chocolate protein powder, and this very well may replace your favorite milkshake.

 - Protein Powder.
 This peanut butter banana smoothie has protein because of the peanut butter and Greek yogurt.
 But if you need an extra boost in your banana smoothie after a workout, add a 1/2 to 1 scoop of your favorite protein powder (vanilla or chocolate).

 - Bowl Style.
 For a new twist, try a peanut butter banana smoothie bowl.
 Add extra banana or ice to thicken it further, then serve it in a bowl with toppings, such as granola, banana slices, or blueberries, and a drizzle of additional peanut butter.
 See this Smoothie Bowl recipe for more topping ideas.

 - Omega-3.
 To add some omegas and additional protein and fiber, feel free to sprinkle in a tablespoon of chia seeds or flax seeds.